SGSVertigo/vertigo-instructions/RAF_Page.md

  Horizontal Force                       |  Yaw Angle

-Whilst approaching the landing zone, the Sky-diver makes several turns to help reach the correct place at the desired speed and angle.
+Whilst approaching the landing zone, the Skydiver makes several turns to help reach the correct leanding-site at the desired speed and angle.

 The mechanics of a parachute mean that the centripetal force for these turns acts towards the parachute itself.
 And a component of this force acts directly upward, another horizontally.
 Somewhat surprisingly, these forces are quite large.
 For someone who has never jumped out of a plane, this data was unexpected, although not unexplainable.